 Similar to other industries, bloggers generate different amounts depending on their niche, authority, dedication, and many other variables.

 Some bloggers don’t generate an income at all, some of them generate just enough to supplement their salary, and the big dogs can make $100,000 per month.

-At the end of the day, you’ll be generating as much income as the effort and time you’re willing to devote to this business.
+At the end of the day, you can expect to make as much income as the effort and time you’re willing to devote to this business.

-Many new bloggers lose interest and give up because they don’t see immediate results and become demotivated.
+Many new bloggers lose interest during the first year of blogging and give up because they don’t see immediate results and become demotivated.

-The amount of money you make through blogging is determined by the amount of traffic you receive, the monetization tactics you adopt and the amount of work you put in.
+The amount of money you’ll make through blogging is determined by the amount of traffic you receive, the monetization tactics you adopt, and the amount of work you put in.